Albrtito/ObsidianNotes/02-Atomic/1726572508 - The network stack.md

    > Next connection that needs to be made.

 3. [[1728386212 - The network layer|Network layer]]: Joining all the linked devices in the link layer (the glue to actually create the network).
    > Where is the connection going?
-Whole image of the web.
+Whole topology of the web.

 4. [[1728038869 - Transport network layer|Transport layer]]: Processes talking to each other to transfer data.
    >How is the info going to be encoded and transported